CSOs gather to discuss HR-friendly technical standards; Open Net stresses on end-to-end principle

 So those governments are already using these choke points actively to enact internet shutdowns, website blockings, SIM card registration, social media registration (often based on SIM card registration), surveillance (often based on SIM card registration), etc., on top of direct restrictions on users and their platforms.
 However, as these municipal actions are not coordinated, they are often ineffective, socially controversial, and politically unpopular.
 Those governments are seeking international coordination.
 Hence the multilateralism discourse.
 The UN Cybercrime Convention is one such example.

 Whether such coordination will intrude upon the sacred technical standards of the internet is unknown yet but such risk is real.
-Separately from fighting for freedom of expression and privacy online, the global civil society should be ready to understand the human rights ramifications of the internet’s technical standards and protocols (see Internet Research Task Force’s 2017 “Research into Human Rights Protocol Considerations”) and deliberate on whether these standards and protocols are the type
+Separately from fighting for freedom of expression and privacy online, the global civil society should be ready to understand the human rights ramifications of the internet’s technical standards and protocols (see Internet Research Task Force’s 2017 “Research into Human Rights Protocol Considerations”).

 _____________________________________________________________________________________________